GlobalFishingWatch/ocean_centered_projections/README.md

 This is closely related to Elastic-II, but we've made two changes to make it more suitable for our use cases.

-1. Shorten the cut that runs through Thailand.
-In Elastic-II this continues down into Australia, see central red line below, which is why Australia and parts of Indonesia get disintegrated, but here we truncate it in Thailand, see solid portion of red line below, which preserves Australia and Indonesia at the cost of causing some additional distortion on the ocean.
+1. Remove the central cut that runs down through Thailand, Indonesia and into Australia, see central, dashed, red line below.
+Removing this cut preserves Australia and Indonesia at the cost of causing some additional distortion on the ocean.
 Perhaps more importantly for an ocean-centered projection, it also preserves the passage between the Pacific and Indian oceans north of Australia.

    <p float="left" align="center">
        <img src="resources/images/map-cuts.png"